 The rangers use a combination of traditional cultural and environmental knowledge, western science and modern technologies.
 They are supported by the Kimberley Land Council, the Kimberley Ranger Network, and many other partners who assist with the work progam.

-Many communities and families would like to set up ranger bases on their own country.
-Plans to expand the ranger program to other Wilinggin areas and communities and increase employment are underway.
+Many communities and families in the Wilinggin Indigenous Protected Area (IPA) would like to set up ranger bases on their own country.
+Plans are underway to expand the ranger program to other Wilinggin areas and communities and increase employment.